 "so that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places."
-(Ephesians 3:10)

 This verse is simply telling us that the underlying point in God redeeming the church is to demonstrate His splendor and majesty to the entirety of creation.
 The church exists to proclaim the staggering richness of His wisdom through sharing the gospel.
 His wisdom transcends that of the crafty.
 His glory transcends that of the wealthy.

-Nowhere in context does the author assert that divine revelation is given to us through some sort of infallible interpreter.
+However, nowhere in context does the author assert that authentic interpretation is given to us through some sort of infallible interpreter.
 The infallibility of Scripture is not dependent upon the Roman Catholic hierarchy.
-Scripture is infallible because it was originally breathed out by God.
-In other words, it is inherently infallible.
+Scripture is infallible because it was breathed out by God.
+In other words, it is inherently authoritative.
 The Holy Spirit moved fallible men to pen infallible writings.
 He conforms in our hearts the objective internal and external evidences supporting the reliability of Scripture.